GSAPP-CDP/Smorgasbord/src/content/modules/5-computational-design-modeling-in-grasshopper/5-3-Analysis-Tools.md

 ## Why is this important?

-Refer to Deriving Spatial Data module.
+Refer to Deriving Spatial Data module in the Intro to Grasshopper sequence.

 ## Tutorial